Grand Theft Auto

 DMA Design began the series with 1997's Grand Theft Auto.
 As of 2020, the series consists of seven standalone titles and four expansion packs.
 The third main title, Grand Theft Auto III, released in 2001, is considered a landmark game, and brought the series into a three-dimensional environment for the first time.
 Subsequent titles have followed and built upon the format established by Grand Theft Auto III, receiving significant acclaim.
 The games influenced other open-world games, and led to the label Grand Theft Auto clone on similar titles.

-The series has been critically acclaimed, with all the main 3D entries in the franchise frequently ranked among the greatest and best-selling video games; it has shipped almost 450 million units, making it one of the best-selling video game franchises.
+The series has been critically acclaimed, with all the main 3D entries in the franchise frequently ranked among the greatest and best-selling video games; it has shipped almost 470 million units, making it one of the best-selling video game franchises.
 In 2006, Grand Theft Auto was featured in a list of British design icons in the Great British Design Quest organised by the BBC and the Design Museum.
 In 2013, The Telegraph ranked Grand Theft Auto among Britain's most successful exports.
 The series has also been controversial for its adult nature and violent themes, as well as for cut content.
+It is also one of the highest-grossing media franchises of all time.